UNiXMIT/UNiXMF/docs/mstoolsOffline.md

 Where c:\VSBuildToolsOffline is an example folder in which you can create the offline install cache.

-## Copy Offline Cache to the Offline Machine
-Copy the c:\VSBuildToolsOffline folder to the offline machine on which you want to install Enterprise Developer.
+Copy the c:\VSBuildToolsOffline folder to the offline machine on which you want to install Enterprise Developer/Visual COBOL.

 ## Perform Offline Install
 ### Install certificates